Samkingworld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#!/bin/bash
-This is ALX Software Engineering Course
+it is getting better with ALX SE